thirtythreeforty/neolink/README.md

 neolink image --config=config.toml --file-path=filepath CameraName
 ```

-Where filepath is the path to save the image to and CameraName is the name o
+Where filepath is the path to save the image to and CameraName is the name of
 the camera from the config to save the image from.

 File is always jpeg and the extension given in filepath will be added or changed
 to reflect this.

 ## License